If you are currently registered in PACS, click the PACS button above to log into PACS with your Binghamton University UserID and password

 1. Training document required for all submissions: IBC Training Document

-4. IBC Animal Use Appendix for those IBC protocols that have a correaltive IACUC protocols.
+4. IBC Animal Use Appendix for those IBC protocols that have a correlative IACUC protocols.
 An IACUC protocol will not be reviewed until IBC has approved the associated protocol.
 The IBC will notify the IACUC once the approval is issued.

 If you should make any modifications (including but not limited to: key personnel changes, lab location changes, changes to the originally planned research) at any time after your initial approval, you are required to notify the IBC of these modifications.
-You can Create an Amendment in PACS.
+You can create an Amendment in PACS.
 (Link found at the top of this page.)